LogtalkDotOrg/logtalk-for-vscode/tests/file-rename-test/README.md

 1. Rename `third_file.lgt` to `new_third_file.lgt`
 2. Check that `loader.lgt` is updated with `"new_third_file"` (preserving double quotes)

+### Test 6: Delete a file

+1. Right-click on `example.lgt` in the file explorer
+2. Select "Delete" (or press Delete/Cmd+Backspace)
+3. **Preview Dialog**: VS Code will show a preview dialog with all the changes:
+   - The file deletion: `example.lgt`
+   - Updates to `loader.lgt`: Reference to `example` will be removed
+   - Updates to `tester.lgt`: Reference to `example` will be removed
+4. Click "Delete" to confirm the changes
+5. Check that:
+   - `example.lgt` is deleted
+   - `loader.lgt` has the reference to `example` removed (including trailing/leading commas)
+   - `tester.lgt` has the reference to `example` removed (including trailing/leading commas)
+   - If the line becomes empty after deletion, the entire line is removed

+### Test 7: Delete multiple files

+1. Select multiple files (e.g., `another_file.lgt` and `third_file.lgt`)
+2. Press Delete
+3. Verify that all references in `loader.lgt` are removed

 ## Expected Behavior

+### File Rename

 When you rename a Logtalk file (other than `loader.lgt` or `tester.lgt`):